+Melilcoma.
+What sound is that on Ardven?
 Who is that bright in the vale?
 Who comes like the strength of rivers, when their crowded waters glitter to the moon?

-Comala.
+Comata.
 Who is it but the foe of Comala, the son of the king of the world!
 Ghost of Fingal! do thou, from thy cloud, direct Comala's bow.
 Let him fall like the hart of the desert.
 It is Fingal in the crowd of his ghosts.
 Why dost thou come, my love, to frighten and please my soul?

 Fingal.
-Raise, ye bards, the song; raise the wars of the streamy Caruu!
+Raise, ye bards, the song; raise the war of the streamy Carun!
 Caracul has fled from our arms along the fields of his pride.
-He sets far distant, like a meteor, that encloses a spirit of night, when the winds drive it over the heath, and the dark woods are gleaming around.
+He sets far distant like a meteor, that encloses a spirit of night, when the winds drive it over the beath, and the dark woods are gleaming around.
 I heard a voice, or was it the breeze of my hills?
 Is it the huntress of Ardven, the white-handed daughter of Sarno?
-Look from thy rocks, my love; let me hear the voice of Comala!
+Look from thy rocks, my love; let me hear the voice of Comals!

 Comala.
-Take me to the cave of thy rest, O

-lovely son of death!
+Take me to the cave of thy rest, O lovely son of death!

 Fingal.
-Come to the cave of my rest, the storm is past, the sun is on our fields.
+Come to the cave of my rest.
+The storm is past, the sun is on our fields.
 Come to the cave of my rest, huntress of echoing Ardven!

-Comala.
+Comata.
 He is returned with his fame!
 I feel the right hand of his wars!
 But I must rest beside the rock till my soul returns from my fear!
-O let the harp be near!
-Raise the song, ye daughters of Morni.
+O let the harp be near! raise the song, ye daughters of Morni.

 Dersagrena.
-Comala has slain three deer on Ardven, the fire ascends on the rock: go to the feast of Comala, king of the woody Morven!
+Comala has slain three deer on Ardven; the fire ascends on the rock; go to the feast of Comala, king of the woody Morven!